Master of Arts

 Course of Study

 This degree is offered in a primarily online format to meet the needs of non-traditional students with employment or family commitments that preclude participation in a traditional on-campus program.
-Students will visit our Greeley campus for 2-3 weeks during their first summer term for lab sessions.
-View a sample curriculum schedule for the online Speech-Language Pathology MA.
+Students will visit our Greeley campus for 2 weeks during their first summer term for lab sessions and advisement.

-The graduate curriculum outlined below provides the academic and clinical practicum components of the requirements for the Certificate of Clinical Competence in Speech-Language Pathology awarded by the American Speech-Language Hearing Association.
+The graduate curriculum provides the academic and clinical practicum components of the requirements for the Certificate of Clinical Competence in Speech-Language Pathology awarded by the American Speech-Language Hearing Association.

 In addition to the coursework, satisfactory performance on a culminating activity or activities approved by the program faculty, in accordance with Graduate School policy, satisfies the completion of a comprehensive examination required to complete the Master of Arts program.

 - Content Courses (32 semester hours)